Introduction

 As you can see, we also inject Event Bus which will publish our Event Message of User Was Registered.

 Command and Events are the sole of higher level Messaging.
 On the low level everything is Message, yet each Message can either be understood as Command (intention to do), or Event (fact that happened).
-This make the clear distinction between - what we want to happen vs what had happened.
+This make the clear distinction between - what we want to happen vs what actually had happened.

 In our Controller we would inject Command Bus to send the Command Message:

-What is important here is that, Ecotone never forces to implement or extend Framework specific classes.
-This means that our Command or Event Messages are POPO (clean PHP object).
+What is important here is that, Ecotone never forces us to implement or extend Framework specific classes.
+This means that our Command or Event Messages are POPO (clean PHP objects).
 In most of the scenarios we will simply mark given method with Attribute and Ecotone will glue the things for us.

 From here we could decide to make use Message routing functionality to decouple Controllers from constructing Command Messages.